top of page

 My most frequently asked question is "what kind of paint is this?"

 It's not an easy question to answer in a couple words!
 In fact it takes an exact type of paint often with an exact mixture of mediums to achieve high quality texture.
 Cutting corners and using cheap supplies will most definitely end in cracking and yellowing.
 The investment in high quality products will pay off for both you and your collectors.
-I find most of my supplies at Blick Art Materials, which I have found to have the highest quality and best prices.

 Below you will find supplies for both acrylic and oil painting.
 You can achieve a similar result with both, but there are definite advantages and disadvantages to each one.